Page Banner

 What is a Phase II MS4?

-A Phase II MS4 is defined as a system of publicly owned conveyance(s) and includes roads, curbs, gutters, swales or ditches that discharge to surface waters of the state (outfalls), and is designed or used solely for collecting or conveying stormwater, and is not a Phase I MS4.
+A Phase II MS4 is defined as a system of publicly owned conveyance(s) and includes roads, curbs, gutters, swales or ditches that discharge to surface waters of the state, and is designed or used solely for collecting or conveying stormwater, and is not a Phase I MS4.

 What is a regulated Phase II MS4?

-A Regulated Phase II MS4 is an MS4 that is located partially or wholly within an Urbanized Area boundary as defined by the latest decennial U.S. Census.
-Regulated Phase II MS4s include systems that are operated by “traditional” communities such as municipalities (such as counties, cities or towns) as well as “non-traditional” communities such as military installations, universities and Community Development Districts.
-In Florida, MS4s designated according to the U.S. Census Urbanized Area boundaries must serve a minimum resident population of at least 1,000.
+A Regulated Phase II MS4 is an MS4 that has been designated by DEP.
+A regulated Phase II MS4 may be designated based on criteria set forth in rule 62-624.800, F.A.C. such as population and urban area, discharge to impaired waters, or if DEP is petitioned.
+Regulated Phase II MS4s include systems that are operated by “traditional” municipalities (such as counties, cities or towns) as well as “non-traditional” communities such as military installations, universities, transportation districts and community development districts.
+In Florida, MS4s designated according to the U.S. Census Urban Area boundaries must serve a minimum resident population of at least 1,000.

 How does my community obtain permit coverage?